Skip to content

 Most DNS providers support DNSSEC.
 It requires two steps:

-1. Enable DNSSEC signing in your DNS provider’s dashboard
+1. Enable DNSSEC signing in your DNS provider’s dashboard.

 ProviderDNSSEC Support